-- Younger kids who cannot compete enjoy cheering and making signs decorations ahead of time.
+- Younger kids who cannot compete enjoy cheering and making signs and decorations ahead of time.

 RULES OF THE TOURNAMENT

-- Each team must have 5 players and may have up to 2 alternates.
+- Each team must have five players and may have up to two alternates.
 (The number of players can be changed, of course.)

-- There will be 4 divisions: Boys High School division, Girls High School division, Boys Middle School division, Girls Middle School division (at camp you could also have a staff division)
+- There should be four divisions: Boys High School division, Girls High School division, Boys Middle School division, Girls Middle School division (at camp you could also have a staff division)

-- Each division must have at least 4 teams.
+- Each division must have at least four teams.

 - This will be a double elimination tournament.